HSBC warns of restructuring pain ahead as outlook darkens

 Such action could result in significant costs in the fourth quarter and beyond, including the possible impairment of goodwill and additional restructuring charges, the bank said.

-The near- to medium-term outlook for HSBC, and rival Standard Chartered PLC, has also been clouded by anti-government protests in Hong Kong, their single biggest profit centre.
+The near- to medium-term outlook for HSBC, and rival Standard Chartered PLC (STAN.L), has also been clouded by anti-government protests in Hong Kong, their single biggest profit centre.

-Hong Kong has fallen into recession, hit by more than five months of protests that show no sign of relenting, and is unlikely to achieve annual economic growth this year, the city’s financial secretary said on Sunday.

 HSBC said its expected credit losses - including a “charge to reflect the economic outlook in Hong Kong” - increased by $400 million in the third quarter.
 Revenue for the first nine months of the year in Hong Kong, however, rose 7%.